 Fortaleza is not the first place you will think of for a beach holiday in Brazil.
 But what I think makes it a great place is that it is not very touristy.
 This beach town is mostly filled with locals.
 If you walk along the beach, you will see many bars and restaurants to dine and drink without crazy high prices.
 A nice place is Pirata Bar.
 You will easily find a spot to tan and to read your book.
 You can walk around the town without people bothering you trying to sell you things.
 What I like most is how people, especially women, feel very free.
 If you are worried about not having that “beach body”, this beach has no place for body shamers.
 Everyone wears a bikini regardless of their body size, how awesome is that?

-This city is also very budget-friendly, you can find affordable accommodation for as low as $6 in a fun and comfortable dorm in one of the hostels in Fortaleza or an entire apartment for $15 per night on AirBnB or Booking.com.
+This city is also very budget-friendly, you can find affordable accommodation for as low as $6 in a fun and comfortable dorm in one of the hostels in Fortaleza or an entire apartment for $15 per night on Airbnb (can get $37 off on your first stay).
 If you are coming from Europe, there are decently priced direct flights from Frankfurt and Lisbon.
 If you run out of things to do, visit places such as Jericoacoara for sand dunes on the beach or a quick trip to the Amazon river or to Manaus.

 EL TUNCO, EL SALVADOR